 Taking care of your swimming pool can seem like a daunting task, but it doesn’t have to be!
 With a few essential pool care tips, you can keep algae at bay and maintain a crystal clear, healthy swimming environment.

-Algae growth not only ruins the appearance of your pool, but it can also create slippery surfaces, clog filters, and make swimming unsafe.
+Algae growth not only ruins the appearance of your pool but also creates slippery surfaces, clogs filters and makes swimming unsafe.
 So, you’ll definitely want to keep algae under control.

 From regular maintenance tasks to the use of algaecides, these tips will show you how to prevent algae in pool.